This page has information on planning and getting reimbursed for travel.

 Note: Students are generally no eligible for travel advances.
 The department can you assist you in precharging items such as conference registration and airfare to avoid large upfront costs.

 Note: Foreign travel requires prior authorization, flying on US airlines in most cases careful attention to visas for the country you are going to and, if not a US citizen, having a valid visa to return.
 Getting reimbursed requires following the rules so please make certain you know the requirements for your trip.

 Will your PI cover some of the costs?

 Have you applied for additional funding?
 Professional organizations may provide assistance and the graduate school and COS have travel award programs.

 Conference registration fees can be paid by the Department from the PI’s grant.
-The PI must authorize and Kelly Carter or Clarissa Amundsen can assist in making the payment.
+The PI must authorize and Kelly Carter or Judy Burks can assist in making the payment.

 Airfare and other travel

 You must register your trip with Risk Management.
-This gets you additional medical coverage for your trip
+This gets you travel medical coverage for your trip.

 Foreign travel on federal grants requires pre-authorization by OSRAA.
 The PI must submit a form available at